Galatopita is a delicious traditional Greek custard pie without a crust. It's creamy, low in sugar, and incredibly easy to make!

 - Preheat the oven to 392°F / 200°C.

-- Generously butter a pan with butter.
-Sprinkle some semolina flour all around.
+- Generously butter a pan and sprinkle some semolina flour all around.
 Tap the pan to remove any excess flour.
 Set aside.

 Make the custard filling

-- Place the milk, semolina flour, the sugar, 3 eggs and vanilla in a medium or large saucepan.
+- Place the milk, semolina flour, the sugar, 3 eggs, cornstarch, and vanilla in a medium or large saucepan.
 Place over medium-high heat and whisk continuously until it thickens, about 7-10 minutes.

 - Remove the saucepan from the heat and whisk in the butter.
 Whisk until the butter melts.